VeronikaRuliskova/help/docs/building-and-sending-campaigns.md

 1. Click SMS in the left side menu.
 2. Click Campaigns.
 3. Click on Campaign dashboard of a chosen sent campaign.
-4. See what the total cost was, how many messages were sent, delivered and many others.
+4. See what the total cost was, how many messages were sent, delivered and much more.

 ## How can I test my campaign before I send it and why should I do it?
 Testing your campaign before you send it to thousands of people is essential as you may spot a tiny mistake that could harm your brand or business.